ems78/GameOfThrows/README.md

    - What network metrics best predict player performance?

 2. **Opening Theory and Network Analysis**
-   - Can we identify "gateway openings" that lead to specific types of positions or outcomes?
    - How do opening choices create distinct communities of players?
    - Can we identify patterns in opening usage and their impact on game outcomes?
    - What network structures emerge from opening choices?
-   - Can we predict game outcomes based on the opening phase network structure?

 ### Significance
 This research is significant for both database and network analysis because: